TEDxAuckland/tedx-auckland-site/src/_people/dmitry-selitskiy.md

 email:
 image:
 description_markdown: >-
-  *Startup founder / Brain-Computer Interfacing / Universal Access for All*

   Dmitry is co-founder and CEO at Thought-Wired, an advocate for universal access for all and a believer in technology-enabled superpowers.
 He is passionate about creating technology that isn’t just cool but is useful and